 Sugar-Free Chocolate Chips– Use Sugar-Free chocolate chips that are made with stevia or other calorie and carb-free sweeteners.
 Sugar-Free Chocolate Chips are available in different flavours.
 Choose what you like.
 Remember, dark sugar-free chocolate chips will not be as sweet.
 A typical non-diabetic Oatmeal Chocolate chip cookie traditionally uses semi-sweet or milk chocolate.
 Choose the flavour that suits you, but keep them sugar-free.

-Splenda Granulated Sweetener – The sweetener that you use needs to be zero calories and zero carbs.
-If you have a sweetener that you prefer over Splenda, feel free to substitute.
+Splenda Granulated Sweetener – The sweetener you use needs to be zero calories and zero carbs.
+If you prefer a sweetener over Splenda, feel free to substitute it.
 I often use a Splenda Stevia Blend or Splenda brand.
 Keep in mind that some sweeteners contain sugar alcohols and are used in many sugar-free recipes.
 Sugar alcohols negatively affect my blood sugar.
 That is not everyone’s experience, but it is important to be aware of the different sweeteners.

 Brown Sweetener – I always use Sugar-Twin brown, but that is not available everywhere. there are brown sugar blends, that are available in-store.
 Brown sugar blends contain carbs. they are not zero carbs.
 Some brown sugar blend sweeteners contain the same amount of carbs are plain brown sugar.
 Read the label when choosing your brown sweetener and make sure you account for increased carbs in your nutritional info per serving.